 The certification is based on club practices in action areas such as energy conservation, green meetings, paper conservation, waste diversion, transportation, and more.
 All practices encouraged by the program are in alignment with strategies laid out in the UW Climate Action Plan, and with the intent to enhance campus ability to fulfill the goals outlined in the plan.

-How does an RSO apply for Certification?
+How does a group apply for Certification?

 How was the program developed?

 An intern with UW Sustainability initiated the program, bringing together staff and students who had expertise in different aspects of sustainability or student life affairs (see below).
 The initiating intern developed framework and criteria for the program by writing an intensive project proposal outlining strategies, goals and more.
 Staff members of UW Sustainability provided resources and expertise they had gathered from UW Sustainability's established Green Certification programs, and the Student Activities Office provided guidance on how best to engage student groups.
 After the UW Sustainability Director approved the project proposal for a pilot year, the student interns worked on developing informational materials to market the program to the student body.
 By working with UW sustainability staff members, and student groups life EcoReps and CSF, the Green Dawgs team was able to assemble resources to implement the pilot program.
 The focus of the team’s research was accessible sustainability, that is, the way that both individual students and clubs could participate in sustainable action easily and within their day to day lives.